Totonyus/spotify_tracker_api/readme.md

 Example :
 - Launch a refresh at 01:00
 - Retrieve all today releases with this endpoint and send a notification

+## GET /static/feed
+The rss feed of all new album releases and new podcasts